-The 1812R Blues King features a custom-made genuine analog spring reverb, plus an effects loop for pedals and a line output for recording or feeding to another amplifier.
+Features a custom-made genuine analog spring reverb, plus an effects loop for pedals and a line output for recording or feeding to another amplifier.
 The vintage-inspired poplar wood cabinetry is based on the mid-50’s Comet model and comes loaded with a BK12 speaker.

 Here is a competitor to the famous Fender Blues Junior – the Supro Blues King 12.
 Supro is known for being another legendary amp company that has been around since the 1920s.
 They’ve had many iconic artists like Jimmy Page use their amps over the years.
 Recently, Supro released an amp that is as equally affordable and has even more features than the Fender Blues Junior.

 Right off the bat, you’ll notice the unique but beautiful design.
 They’re inspired by the early Supro amps, and the neat black and silver design gives you both a vintage and a modern feeling.
 It has an impressive amount of power from the class A 6L6 power section, but with only one input.